dkitchenerable/code-teasers/README.md

 * my ruby solutions to common coding problems as seen on popular sites as coderust, leetcode,
 * roughly grouped by type of question
-* includes test coverage to verify correctness
+* lean mini test unit coverage to verify correctness